niftynei/HSFacesAndroid/README.md

 # Onward and upward
 ## Proposed future work

-- [ ] Use disk based cache for images / allow for 'offline' play
+- [x] Use disk based cache for images / allow for 'offline' play
+- [ ] Faster XML parsing
 - [ ] Give users option to play by batch
 - [ ] Style toasts to for Correct and Wrong
 - [ ] add some more custom styling to fonts